 Sipping Rosé Around the World

-The second room was travel-themed and we received our first sample of wine.
-Here, we learned that rosé is made everywhere around the world with an exception of Antartica.
-In addition to boarding “Rosé Mansion Airlines”, we pinned on a map where we have or would like to drink a glass of rosé.
+The second room was travel-themed and we received our first of many wine samples.
+Here, we learned that rosé is made everywhere around the world with the exception of Antarctica.

 Do You Like Sweet or Bitter Wine?